Skip to main content

 What should I check before making an offer on a house?

-How do I check if a house has subsidence?
+How do I check if a property has flood risk?

 Once you've worked through this checklist, run an automated check